ypan0002/investwise/_pages/home.md

  <a href="http://investwise.info/services/" >

  </a>
- <h3><a href="http://investwise.info/services/">Property Prediction</a></h3> <p>Peek into the future with our prediction module to have formulate a road-map for investment and realize the true potential as to how a suburb can perform in the future.</p>
+ <h3><a href="http://investwise.info/services/">Property Prediction</a></h3> <p>Peek into the future with our prediction module to formulate a road-map for investment and realize the true potential as to how a suburb can perform in the future.</p>

  <a href="http://investwise.info/services/" >